Jason-CHK/reddit-listener/README.md

-# reddit-listener
+# Reddit Listener

-Helper to listen to stream of new reddit posts and send notifications with keyword match.
+A script to listen to stream of new reddit posts, filter based on keywords and send notifications about matching posts.